pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/FMC/FMC_SRAM_DataMemory/readme.txt

 @par Example Description

-This example guides you through the differentconfiguration steps by mean of HAL API to configure the FMC controller to access the SRAM mountedon evaluation board (including heap and stack).
+This example guides you through the different configuration steps by mean of HAL API to configure the FMC controller to access the SRAM mountedon evaluation board (including heap and stack).